JoshOrndorff/recipes/src/testing/mock.md

 use system::{EventRecord, Phase};
 ```

 A more ergonomic way of testing whether a specific event was emitted might use the `System::events().iter()`.
-This pattern would doesn't require the previous imports, but it does require importing `RawEvent` (or `Event`) from the module and `ensure_signed` from `system` to convert signed extrinsics to the underlying `AccountId`,
+This pattern doesn't require the previous imports, but it does require importing `RawEvent` (or `Event`) from the module and `ensure_signed` from `system` to convert signed extrinsics to the underlying `AccountId`,

 ```rust
 #[cfg(test)]